-There used to be four competitors in each race but recently there has been a change meaning now there are six in each race.
+There used to be four competitors in each race but recently there has been a change meaning now there are six in each race in high level competitions.

 The races usually last around one and a half minutes and the courses include a wide variety of obstacles all made out of snow including jumps of up to 9m (32foot), banked turns, rollers and more.